Skip to main content

 9. Indemnification.

-Company agrees to indemnify, defend and hold harmless Client, its affiliates, officers, directors, employees and agents from any and all damages, losses, costs and expenses (including reasonable attorneys’ fees) arising out of any claim, demand, or action by a third party (collectively, “Losses”) in connection with (i) any breach or alleged breach by such party of any representation, warranty, covenant or other obligations set forth in this Agreement; or (ii) any claim that the authorized use of the Company Materials infringes upon or violates the intellectual property rights of a third-party.
+Client and Company each agrees to indemnify, defend and hold harmless the other party, its affiliates, officers, directors, employees and agents from any and all damages, losses, costs and expenses (including reasonable attorneys’ fees) arising out of any claim, demand, or action by a third party (collectively, “Losses”) in connection with any breach or alleged breach by such party of any representation, warranty, covenant or other obligations set forth in this Agreement.

-Client shall promptly notify Company in writing of any action for which Client believes it is entitled to be indemnified pursuant to this Section 9.
-Client (the “Indemnitee”) shall cooperate with Company (the “Indemnitor”) at the Indemnitor’s sole cost and expense.
+Each party shall promptly notify the other party in writing of any action for which such party believes it is entitled to be indemnified pursuant to this Section 9.
+The party seeking indemnification (the “Indemnitee”) shall cooperate with the other party (the “Indemnitor”) at the Indemnitor’s sole cost and expense.
 The Indemnitor shall promptly assume control of the defense and shall employ counsel of its choice to handle and defend the same, at the Indemnitor’s sole cost and expense.
 The Indemnitee may participate in and observe the proceedings at its own cost and expense with counsel of its own choosing.
 The Indemnitor shall not settle any such action on any terms or in any manner that adversely affects the rights of any Indemnitee, without the Indemnitee’s prior written consent, which shall not be unreasonably withheld or delayed.
 If the Indemnitor fails or refuses to assume control of the defense of such action, the Indemnitee shall have the right, but no obligation, to defend against such action, including settling such action after giving notice to the Indemnitor, in each case in such manner and on such terms as the Indemnitee may deem appropriate.
-The Indemnitee’s failure to perform any obligations under this Section 9.2 will not relieve the Indemnitor of its obligations under this Section 9, except to the extent that the Indemnitor can demonstrate that it has been prejudiced as a result of such failure.
+The Indemnitee’s failure to perform any obligations under this Section 9.3 will not relieve the Indemnitor of its obligations under this Section 9, except to the extent that the Indemnitor can demonstrate that it has been prejudiced as a result of such failure.

 10. Limitation of Liability.

-EXCEPT FOR ITS INDEMNIFICATION OBLIGATIONS SET FORTH IN THIS AGREEMENT, A BREACH OF THE CONFIDENTIALITY OBLIGATIONS IN SECTION 11, OR AS ARISING FROM ITS GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, IN NO EVENT SHALL THE AGGREGATE LIABILITY OF EITHER PARTY, ITS DIRECTORS, OFFICERS, EMPLOYEES AND AFFILIATES TO CLIENT FOR DAMAGES FOR ANY AND ALL CAUSES WHATSOEVER IN CONNECTION WITH THIS AGREEMENT, EXCEED THE FEES PAYABLE TO COMPANY HEREUNDER THE PRECEDING TWELVE (12) MONTHS UNDER THIS AGREEMENT.
+EXCEPT FOR ITS INDEMNIFICATION OBLIGATIONS SET FORTH IN THIS AGREEMENT, IN NO EVENT SHALL THE AGGREGATE LIABILITY OF COMPANY, ITS DIRECTORS, OFFICERS, EMPLOYEES AND AFFILIATES TO CLIENT FOR DAMAGES FOR ANY AND ALL CAUSES WHATSOEVER IN CONNECTION WITH THIS AGREEMENT, EXCEED THE FEES PAYABLE TO COMPANY HEREUNDER THE PRECEDING TWELVE (12) MONTHS UNDER THIS AGREEMENT.
 IN THE EVENT SUCH ACTION ARISES AT ANY TIME BEFORE THE COMPLETION OF THE INITIAL TWELVE (12) MONTHS OF THE TERM OF THIS AGREEMENT, THE FEES AND CHARGES DUE TO COMPANY AT SUCH TIME SHALL BE ANNUALIZED FOR PURPOSES OF CALCULATING THE MAXIMUM LIABILITY OWED FOR ANY DAMAGES HEREUNDER.
-IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES ARISING OUT OF OR RELATING TO THIS AGREEMENT, INCLUDING BUT NOT LIMITED TO LOST PROFITS, BUSINESS INTERRUPTION OR LOSS OF DATA, EVEN IF COMPANY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+IN NO EVENT SHALL THE COMPANY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES ARISING OUT OF OR RELATING TO THIS AGREEMENT, INCLUDING BUT NOT LIMITED TO LOST PROFITS, BUSINESS INTERRUPTION OR LOSS OF DATA, EVEN IF COMPANY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 11. Privacy; Confidentiality.